sumukhchitloor/pbCTF/README.md

-# Challenges for CTF hosted by PointBlank
+# Challenges for CTF hosted by pbCTF v1